 Founded by Charles Hoskins, one of the co-founders of Ethereum, Cardano is an open-source, proof-of-stake blockchain technology that was created in 2017.
 Using the symbol ADA, Cardano currently has the fourth-largest market cap of any cryptocurrency.

-According to CoinMarketCap.com, about 31 billion ADA are currently in circulation with a maximum supply of 45 billion.
+According to CoinMarketCap.com, more than 35 billion ADA are currently in circulation with a maximum supply of 45 billion.
 Built through experimentation and peer-reviewed research, Cardano claims to be a blockchain platform for “changemakers, innovators, and visionaries.”

 Its technology aims to bring about global change through the use of the Ouroboros proof-of-stake protocol – a protocol designed to be scalable and secure while boasting four million times more energy efficiency than Bitcoin.

 Cardano’s digital currency is available to users located anywhere in the world.
 The currency can be used to securely exchange value between parties while the Cardano blockchain permanently records every transaction.

 At this time, there are several cryptocurrency exchanges that allow the buying and selling of Cardano for other cryptocurrencies.
 Some of the most popular exchanges include Binance, Huobi Global, HBTC, and ZG.com.

 XRP was created by Ripple Labs in 2012 with the aim of facilitating real-time, cross-border payments for banks and financial institutions.
 Unlike many other cryptocurrencies, XRP was pre-mined with a supply of 100 billion tokens.

 It doesn’t rely on the traditional proof-of-work mechanism like Bitcoin.
 Instead, it uses a unique consensus protocol that requires validators to agree on the order and validity of XRP transactions.